Board of Directors

 Austin is a lifelong resident of Jacksonville.
-He is extremely excited to be a part of the AIDS Memorial Project whose initiatives will beautify the park and have a place to remember those who has gone / still living with HIV/AIDS for years to come.
-Austin has worked in several industries but spent most of his career in the nightclub, bar, and entertainment industry.
-He has long been a champion of LGBTQ+ causes and charities, promoting and assisting with multiple benefits over the years such as Holiday Helpers and Ray-Ray’s Kids which provides toys during the holidays to children who are infected / affected with HIV/AIDS.
+He is extremely excited to be a part of the AIDS Memorial Project, whose initiatives will beautify the park and have a place to remember those who have gone / still living with HIV/AIDS for years to come.
+Austin has worked in several industries but spent most of his career in the nightclub and entertainment industry.
+He has long been a champion of LGBTQ+ causes and charities, promoting and assisting with multiple benefits over the years, such as Holiday Helpers and Ray-Ray’s Kids, which provide toys to children infected/affected with HIV/AIDS.

 Aaron Williams is a Jacksonville native.
-At a very young age I experienced a loved one and many friends you die from HIV/AIDS.
-AMP was my opportunity to be a part of honoring their life, their fight and their legacy.
+At an early age, I experienced a loved one and many friends who die from HIV/AIDS.
+AMP was my opportunity to be a part of honoring their life, their fight, and their legacy.
 I’m so honored to be a part of an organization that is doing the work and not just talking about it.

-Aaron is married to his wife Kamala Williams and have two Dachshunds, Grace and Mercy.
+Aaron is married to his wife Kamala Williams and has two Dachshunds, Grace, and Mercy.
 Aaron has been pastoring for 10 years and is an activist in his own right.
-He holds a bachelor’s degree in Supervision and Management and a Masters degree in Transformative Leadership.
-He works as an Operators Supervisor for Fantatics.
+He holds a bachelor’s degree in Supervision and Management and a Master’s degree in Transformative Leadership.
+He works as an Operators’s Supervisor for Fantatics.

-Advisory Board: Manuel Andrade, Wade Davis, James Eddy, Sunny Gettinger, Stephen Jones, Jonathan Joseph, Robert Knox, Mitchell Marcus, Fredia Saraga, Julia Torres
+Advisory Board: Manuel Andrade, Wade Davis, James Eddy, Sunny Gettinger, Stephen Jones, Jonathan Joseph, Robert Knox, Mason Manion, Mitchell Marcus, Fredia Saraga, Julia Torres

 Legal Counsel: Troy Farquhar, Esq.